France names new cabinet with surprises at justice and interior ministries

 Moretti, renowned for getting his clients acquitted, has been very critical of the justice system and the police and recently wrote an op-ed letter stating that "a police officer who commits a racist act must have his uniform immediately removed."

-Barbara Pompili, a former member of France's green party, is the new Environment Minister in place of Elisabeth Borne.
+Barbara Pompili, a former member of France's green party, is the new environment minister in place of Elisabeth Borne.
 She comes from a mining family and has said that growing up in this environment opened her eyes to the necessity to plan for an ecological transition.

 The environment ministry is now listed as one of the top portfolios.
 President Macron is keen to tap into the wave of popularity expressed for Green parties in local voting last month.